LinXH8/INF2009_AWSIoTCore/README.md

 **2.Setup IoT Thing aka Device in IoT Core**

-- **Part 1.** Let us first create thing in AWS IoT core.
+- **Let us first create thing in AWS IoT core.
 Thing in IoT core means any edge device and in our case it would be a raspberryPi device.
 Head over to your AWS console and go to IoT Core.
-Please ensure you have configured your aws region to Singapore i.e., _ap-southeast-1_ (You can switch region from your console top right selecton).
-Now, we will be creating a IoT thing of type raspberryPi as shown in below videos.
-Please follow and setup IoT thing as shown.
+Please ensure you have configured your aws region to Singapore i.e., _ap-southeast-1_ (You can switch region from your console top right selecton).**

+- **Part 1** Within the IoT core console, go to Manage -> All Devices -> Things.
+Click on "Create things" and then select "_Create single thing_" (as we are only setting up one raspberryPi).
+Once done, click next.
+Please refer to below video for reference.

 https://github.com/user-attachments/assets/7e295f39-d728-4b97-9358-fa0d2df21b5e

+- **Part 2** Enter "_Thing Name_" (You can keep any name you want).
+Also, you should create a thing type to group all raspberryPi devices into one.
+Once done, click next.
+Please refer to below video for reference.

 https://github.com/user-attachments/assets/b78d9212-9613-4a52-bad0-6f70459cf56e

+- **Part 3** Do note to NOT use any special character like '#' in thing name.
+In the next screen, Please select "_Auto Generate a new Certificate_".
+Once done, click next.
+Please refer to below video for reference.

 https://github.com/user-attachments/assets/ca08f3cd-ebf8-49f6-993c-31fcbd878573

 -  Set up and activate a virtual environment named "dlonedge" for this experiment (to avoid conflicts in libraries) as below:
   ```bash